rraval/git-nomad/README.md

 ## Installation

+### On Linux or Mac OS X

+Releases on GitHub have prebuilt binary assets: https://github.com/rraval/git-nomad/releases

+1. Download the latest version for your OS.
+2. `gunzip` the downloaded file.
+3. Place the binary somewhere in your `$PATH`.
+4. Check that things work with `git nomad --version`.

 ### On NixOS / via Nix

 There is a [prototype Nix package available][nixpkg] but it has not been integrated into Nixpkgs yet.